 Asparagus and Hot Smoked Salmon Salad

 - Snap off the woody ends of asparagus.
-Bring a pot of water to boil but also have a large bowl of cold/iced water ready.
+Bring a medium sized saucepan of water to boil but also have a large bowl of cold/iced water ready.
 Add asparagus to rapid boiling water and blanche for 3-4 minutes depending on the size of your asparagus.
 Remove with tongs and add directly into ice cold water.
 This will stop from further cooking.

 - Rinse and finely chop parsley.

-- Bring a pot of water to boil, add eggs to rapid water.
+- Bring a small saucepan of water to boil, add eggs to rapid water.
 Then turn off the heat and place lid on the saucepan.
 Let the eggs sit in hot water (with no heat on) for no more than 10 minutes.

 - Crack eggs and scoop out of shell into a bowl.
 The whites should be just cooked and the yolk soft and moist.